swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 You create a class with this feature very differently from normal ObjC interop:

-1. Hand-write headers that declare the classes' Objective-C interface, just as you would for a native Objective-C class.
+1. Hand-write headers that declare the class's Objective-C interface, just as you would for a native Objective-C class.
 Since you're handwriting these headers, you can write them just as you would for an Objective-C class: splitting them across multiple files, grouping related declarations together,